sirchia/pimatic-rflink/README.md

 }
 ```

 in the `plugins` section.
-For all configuration options see [homeduino-config-schema](homeduino-config-schema.coffee)
+For all configuration options see [rflink-config-schema](rflink-config-schema.coffee)

 The pin numbers are [wiringPi pin numbers](http://wiringpi.com/pins/).